donghj2000/vueblog-ssr/README.md

 npm run build
 ```

-### Use nodemon for server delelopment,as it surport hot-reloads when files changed
+### Use nodemon for server delelopment,as it surports hot-reloads when files changed
 ```
 npm install nodemon -g
 ```